Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 }
 ```

-### Player's hp
+### Player's HP

-The enemy will shoot at the player, so it has to have an impact on the player when he or she is hit.
+Enemies will shoot at the player, so the player must be affected when hit.

-We will add a `hp` and `idDead` fields to the `Player.cs` class.
-This will allow us to make the player lose health when hit by an enemy projectile.
-This removal will be handled by a `RemoveHp` function.
+We will add `hp` and `isDead` fields to the `Player.cs` class.
+This allows the player to lose health when hit by an enemy projectile.
+The decrease is handled by a `RemoveHp` function.

 ```csharp
 internal class Player : Entity